 2) There were some changes to how the tagging menu item gets added post reporting-2.1.0.
 So in post reporting-2.1.0 the item gets added to the uiMenuMappings_en_US.xml on every startup.
 This doesn't cause an error per say, but the xml file grows with duplicate entries.
 The sensor-view suite has a similar problem with menu items it adds.

-#10 Updated by Derik Barseghian about 8 years ago
+#10 Updated by Derik Barseghian over 8 years ago

 At r27977 and 27978, I checked in a stopgap to this bug -- now configuration xml files are stored in version specific configuration directories.
 This is not ideal in that a user's settings will not 'carry over' when moving between versions, but something had to be done, and currently we don't have many user settings.